ChrisHandley/intro-to-python-flask/_episodes/01-intro.md

 > > {: .language-python}
 > >
 > > A bit confusing, but what is happening is from the app folder the app instance is being imported.
 > >
+> > In the app folder we define `__init__.py` to contain the following.
+It creates an instance of the python app, and then imports the routes.
+> >
+> > Take care of the linters used.
+In VS Code some are aggressive and upon saving will move the routes import to the top of the file, creating
+> > an error.
+> >
 > > ~~~
 > > from flask import Flask